 St. Patrick’s Day celebrates the anniversary of the saint’s death in the fifth century.
 The holiday falls during the Christian season of Lent, but the Church waives the rule against eating meat during this time to allow celebrators to eat, drink and be merry.

 Irish bacon and cabbage serves as the traditional meal for this holiday.
-Check out these excellent Irish recipes from Food.com and adapt favorites to your party size.
+Check out these excellent Irish recipes from Food.com Link opens in a new tab and adapt favorites to your party size.
 For example, corned beef and cabbage lends itself to an intimate dinner party, while corned beef bites served as hors d’oeuvres with spicy mustard work well for a cocktail party.
 If you plan on having kids as guests, plan to make them corned beef sliders.

 Don’t forget to put Guinness on your shopping list, and pick up Harp Lager and Bulmers Irish Cider for guests who prefer a lighter beverage.
 And, please, resist the temptation to mar the beauty of these brews with green dye.
 If you plan on inviting younger guests, pick up the makings for vanilla milkshakes, mint extract and green dye for a copycat of McDonald’s Shamrock shake.